 For both extreme and super extreme DUIs, any subsequent offenses increase the penalty.

 Contact the Phoenix Aggravated DUI Attorneys at Ybarra Maldonado Law Group

 Facing an aggravated DUI AZ charge can wreak havoc on your life and your future.
 The repercussions of this offense can stick with you and your family for a lifetime.
 It is crucial that you protect yourself and your rights with the best defense there is: Ybarra Maldonado.
-Call our team of passionate and highly skilled criminal defense attorneys at 602-910-4040 or fill out this form now to schedule your free consultation.
+Call our team of passionate and highly skilled criminal defense attorneys at 602-910-4040 or fill out our online form to schedule your consultation.